Woodland animal crafts are some of our favorites and this hedgehog toilet paper roll craft is at the top of our list!

 More Forest Animal Fun

-- This forest animal sensory bin is a great screen-free activity for kids!
+- This fall sensory jar is a great screen-free activity for kids!

 - Decorate your child’s room or playroom with the most adorable fox pendulum clock!